QuadPiece/QuadFile/README.md

 * Prevents duplicate filenames
 * Works on all platforms (as long as they can use basic JavaScript)
 * Both easy to set up and use
-* Threaded for effective use of resources
+* Threaded for effective use of resources (Unless you're not on SSD, in which case, enjoy your I/O clogs m8)
 * Color-coded and real-time console log
 * Easy to use with most applications, such as ShareX

 # Requirements

+Needed:

 * Python 3 (Python 2 might work, dunno, i don't test that, don't care either)
+* sqlite3 package for your OS (To create the database)
 * Install flask, currently that should be the only requirement and hopefully forever (``pip install -r requirements.txt``)

+Recommended:

+* nginx, great for proxy_pass
+* gunicorn, allows you to use QuadFile with multiple workers

 # Using the thing